jonathanmcchesney/DeFog/README.md

 * vue-chess
 * xonotic

-## LEGACY: Cloud & Edge Based game server deployments
+## Initial Cloud & Edge Based game server deployments

-iPokeMon and Xonotic were chosen to be taken through to the next stage, cloud and edge server deployments:
+iPokeMon and Xonotic were chosen as potentially feasible fog applications and as a result were deployed to the Cloud and Edge:

 Server instances were instantiated for iPokeMon and Xonotic, using Amazon Web Services:

 ```
-iPokeMon AWS cloud server EC2 instance.
+iPokeMon AWS cloud server EC2 instance & Edge Node instance.
 ```

 ```
-Xonotic AWS cloud EC2 sever instance.
+Xonotic AWS cloud EC2 sever instance & Edge Node instance.
 ```

-Next these games were set up on an Odroid XU4 board.
-During this process it become apparent that xonotic was not suitable for edge offload, as the server and client code bases run on the same thread and was not easily seperated.
-The necessary to refactor this codebase to become edge suitable was too large for this research project, as such the project scope was expanded.
+It became apparent that Xonotic was not feasible for deploying to the Edge, and as a result a larger range of fog applications were researched to determine potential applications to leverage the Edge.

 ## Applications Researched

 * TeaStore
 * Sphinx
+* `PocketSphinx`
-* Pocket Sphinx
+* PocketSphinx-Python
-* Yolo
+* `Yolo`
 * Iris
 * microservices-demo
 * Merlin
-* Aeneas
+* `Aeneas`
 * mozilla-DeepLearning
 * Lip Reading - Cross Audio-Visual Recognition using 3D Architectures
 * text-to-speech
+* Merlin
 * microservices-example-systems
+* `FogLAMP`
+* iRoboticsChallenge

+These applications range from microservices, deep learning, Internet of Things, speech to text engines, forced alignment and latency critical robotics applications.

 ## Benchmark Tools Researched